Phototherapy is Closed

 Phototherapy is the therapeutic use of ultraviolet light to improve conditions and diseases of the skin.
 Ultraviolet radiation consists of UVA, UVB, and UVC light.

-UVB (ultraviolet B light) is the most common form of phototherapy and is used to treat various skin diseases and conditions, including psoriasis, vitiligo, eczema and itching.
+UVB (ultraviolet B light) is the most common form of phototherapy and is used to treat various skin diseases and conditions.
 This form of phototherapy also increases vitamin D levels.
+At present, due to overwhelming demand, we are only able to provide this service for patients with psoriasis.

-You will be exposed to this high-energy UV light for a certain length of time depending on a variety of factors.
+You will be exposed to this high-energy UV light for a certain length of time (typically 1-5 minutes) depending on a variety of factors.
 This treatment can effectively control, improve or maintain clearance of improved skin over extended periods of time, and in some cases clear your skin condition.

 The expected benefits of phototherapy are: